AxelGard/oneokai.nvim/README.md

 ## styles

-There are some pre defined styles of the oneokai theme `dark, darker, cool, deep, warm, warmer`,
-This are based on the [onedark.nvim#themes](https://github.com/navarasu/onedark.nvim#themes).
+There are some pre defined styles of the oneokai theme `dark, darker, cool, deep, warm, warmer, darkplus, black, notdark, paper`, this are based on the [onedark.nvim#themes](https://github.com/navarasu/onedark.nvim#themes).

 You can change it by